MedMaxLab/eegprepro/README.md

 Submitted to IEEE Transactions on Neural Systems and Rehabilitation Engineering.

-In this work, we have investigated the effect of EEG data preprocessing on the performances of deep learning models.
+In this work, we have investigated the effect of EEG data preprocessing on the performance of deep learning models.
-In particular, we have evaluated if raw data can be effectively given to DL models without losing predictive power or not.
+In particular, we have evaluated whether or not raw data can be effectively fed to DL models without losing predictive power.
-Furthermore, we have compared pipelines with different levels of complexity, from a minimal filtering to a richer one with established artifact handling automated algorithms.
+Furthermore, we have compared pipelines with different levels of complexity, from a minimal filtering to a richer one with established automated artifact handling algorithms.

 ## How was the comparison designed